Physics-Information-Aided Kriging: Constructing Covariance Functions using Stochastic Simulation Models: Numerical examples

 where $C(\bm x,t;\omega)$ is the solute concentration defined on $D\times [0, T]\times\Omega$, the solute is instantaneously injected at $\bm x^*=(50, 64)$, $\bm v(\bm x;\omega)=-K(\bm x;\omega)\nabla h(\bm x;\omega)/\phi$ is the average pore velocity, $\phi$ is the porosity, $D_w$ is the diffusion coefficient, $\tau$ is the tortuosity, and $\boldsymbol{\alpha}$ is the dispersivity tensor with the diagonal components $\alpha_L$ and $\alpha_T$.
 In the present work, the transport parameters are set to $\phi=0.317$, $\tau=\phi^{1/3}$, $D_w= 2.5 \times 10^{-5}$ m$^2$/s, $\alpha_L=5$ m, and $\alpha_T=0.5$ m.

-We generate $M$ realizations of $Z(\bm x)$ using the SGSIM (sequential Gaussian simulation) code \cite{deutsch1992gslib} and solve the governing equations for each realization of $K(\bm x)=\exp(Z(\bm x))$ using the finite volume code STOMP (subsurface transport over multiple phases) \cite{white2006stomp} with the grid size $1$m $\times$ $1$m.
-Both, PhIK and Kriging independently regress data each time the concentration data are available.
-Here, we show the results of PhIK and Kriging at $t=8$ days.
-The ground truth is generated as one of the $M$ solutions of the governing equations and is shown in Figure~\ref{fig:adv_truth} with observation locations.
+We generate $M=1000$ realizations of $Z(\bm x)$ using the SGSIM (sequential Gaussian simulation) code \cite{deutsch1992gslib} and solve the governing equations for each realization of $K(\bm x)=\exp(Z(\bm x))$ using the finite volume code STOMP (subsurface transport over multiple phases) \cite{white2006stomp} with the mesh size $1$m $\times$ $1$m, i.e., $256\times 128$ uniform grids.
+Here, we study the results at $t=8$ days.
+The reference solution is generated as one of the $1000$ solutions of the governing equations and is shown in Figure~\ref{fig:adv_truth} with observation locations.
 We assume that six uniformly spaced observations are available near the domain boundary, and nine randomly placed observations are given within the domain $D$.
-Because Kriging is known to be less accurate for extrapolation (as illustrated in the first numerical example), it is common to collect data near the boundary of the domain of interest in practice, e.g., \cite{dai2017geostatistics}.
+Because Kriging is known to be less accurate for extrapolation (also illustrated in the first numerical example), it is common to collect data near the boundary of the domain of interest in practice, e.g., \cite{dai2017geostatistics}.